 With respect to eligibility to make Elective Deferral Contributions and to receive Matching Contributions and Profit Sharing Contributions only, "Year of Eligibility Service" means a 12-month period of time beginning on your employment commencement date.
 In order to determine the number of whole Years of Eligibility Service, nonsuccessive periods of service and less than whole year periods of service will be aggregated on the basis that 12 months of service (30 days are deemed to be a month in the case of the aggregation of fractional months) or 365 days of service are equal to a whole year of service.
 You will also receive credit for any period of severance of less than 12 consecutive months.
-If less than one Year of Eligibility Service is required, such service will be determined by substituting such period for "12 months" and "Year" where they appear in this paragraph.
+If less than one Year of Eligibility Service is required, such service will be determined by substituting such period for "12 months" and

+"Year" where they appear in this paragraph.
 To illustrate how to determine eligibility using this elapsed time method, where service is determined from date of hire, please follow this example:

 ABC Company requires employees to have one year of service under the elapsed time method.
-Mr. Brown is hired on March 1, 2015.
-He terminates employment with ABC Company on June 15, 2015 but is rehired on November 30, 2015 and continues to be employed with ABC Company.
-Is he eligible to participate in the plan?
-His first year of service is determined by looking from March 1, 2015 to February 29, 2016.
-Even though he left and was rehired, he was employed at the beginning of the Eligibility Computation Period (March 1, 2015) and the end (February 29, 2016) so he has a satisfied the one year requirement under the elapsed time method.
+Mr. Brown is hired on April 1.
+He terminates employment with ABC Company on June 15 of the same year and is subsequently rehired on November 30.
+His first year of service is determined by looking at the 12-month period beginning on April 1, his original hire date, and ending on the following March 31.
+Even though he was not continuously employed with ABC Company during this period, he was employed as of the beginning and end of the Eligibility Computation Period so he has a satisfied the one year service requirement under the elapsed time method.

-All eligibility service with the Company is taken into account except the following:
+All eligibility service with the Company is taken into account.